Common miner: Breeding

 The common miner breeds in the austral summer, generally between September and December.
 It is thought to be monogamous.
 It excavates a horizontal tunnel with an enlarged chamber at the end in an earthen bank or slope, and pads the chamber with grass, hair, feathers, and other soft material.
 The clutch size is two or three eggs and both parents incubate them and provision the nestlings.

 Vocalization

 The common miner sings during a display flight.
 The nominate subspecies's song is two notes sounding like "ta whit-ta whit" and its flight call is "a nasal 'dee-dijer' or 'er?' ".
 The other subspecies sing "a loud, shrill...'de-dirr-rr-rrr' " and their flight calls are "a high-pitched 'keep' or rich, sweet 'pip' ".
 All subspecies make trilled notes as well.

-Status
+Conservation status

 The IUCN has assessed the common miner as being of Least Concern.
 It has a very large range, but its population size is not known and is believed to be decreasing.
 No immediate threats have been identified.
 In habitats with light to moderate human disturbance it is considered common to locally abundant.
 It occurs in several protected areas.
 However, in southeastern Brazil coastal development may become a threat.